singh-man/books/crackingTheCoding/16_moderate.md

 The first thing we can try is just walking through the  array.
 It's easy enough to find water:  when it's a zero, that's water.

 Given a water cell, how can we compute the  amount of water nearby?
 If the  cell is not  adjacent to any zero cells, then the  size of this pond is 1.
 If it is, then we need to add in the  adjacent cells, plus  any water cells adjacent to those cells.
 We need to, of course, be careful to not recount any cells.
-We can do this with a modi­ fied breadth-first or depth-first search.
+We can do this with a modified breadth-first or depth-first search.
 Once  we visit a cell, we permanently mark it as visited.

 For each cell, we need to check  eight adjacent cells.
 We could do this by writing in lines to check up, down, left, right, and  each of the  four diagonal cells.
 It's even easier,  though, to do this with a loop.
 ```java